-The inaugural Cup race on the Daytona International Speedway road course finished with Chase Elliott taking the checkered flag — the third consecutive road course Cup race Elliott has won, dating back to last season.
-The victory also is Elliott’s fourth road course victory in the last six such races.
+The inaugural Cup race on the Daytona International Speedway road course finished with Chase Elliott taking the checkered flag — the fourth consecutive road course Cup race Elliott has won.

 Elliott was dominant on the 3.61-mile course.
 With no practice and qualifying before the race, there were many questions by drivers, but Elliott showed the way, leading 34 of 65 laps.

 “Any win at Daytona is special,” Elliott said.